sustech-topology/TopCap/TopCap/primary/README.md

 # Primary experiments

 We proceed according to the flowchart in Fig. 3e.
+The [`results`](results) directory contains ROC and AUC from machine learning (Fig. 3a–b) as well as birth time and lifetime of consonants (Fig. 3c–d).

 ## Step 1: Deriving phonetic data from natural speech